pachterlab/gget/README.md

 - [`gget archs4`](#gget-archs4-)
 Find the most correlated genes to a gene of interest or find the gene's tissue expression atlas using [ARCHS4](https://maayanlab.cloud/archs4/).
 - [`gget alphafold`](#gget-alphafold-)
-Predict the 3D structure of a protein from its amino acid sequence using a simplified version of [DeepMind](https://www.deepmind.com/)’s [AlphaFold2](https://github.com/deepmind/alphafold) algorithm.
+Predict the 3D structure of a protein from its amino acid sequence using a simplified version of [DeepMind](https://www.deepmind.com/)’s [AlphaFold2](https://github.com/deepmind/alphafold).

 ## Installation